MattWindsor91/baps3-spec/services/playlist.md

 # Playlist

-The _playlist_ service maintains a playlist on top of the player service.
+The _playlist service_ maintains a playlist on top of the player service.
 The playlist contains both _file items_, which represent files available to load into the player, and _text items_, which are comments that can be added into the playlist, but are not loadable and will be skipped over by the playlist.

 ## Interface

-The playlist uses the internal API to communicate both with the platform above it, and the player below.
+The playlist service uses the internal API to communicate both with the platform service above it, and the player service below.

-The playlist exposes an API on top of the player, delegating any commands it doesn't understand to the player itself.
+The playlist service exposes an API atop that of the player service, delegating any commands it doesn't understand downstream.
 It adds the following requests to the interface:

 * `enqueue` — Adds a file or text item into the playlist;
 * `dequeue` — Removes a file or text item from the playlist;